The H. Franklin Brooks Philanthropic FundGive to this fund

 The Advisory Board of The Brooks Fund of The Community Foundation of Middle Tennessee is comprised of community members who share the vision of a more accepting and tolerant community.
 They include business leaders, educators, community volunteers, nonprofit executives, and professionals from all walks of life.
 Advisory Board members oversee the activities of The Brooks Fund, which includes grantmaking, fundraising, strategic planning, education, alliance-building, and public awareness.

-Todd Grantham, Chair
+Todd Grantham, Past Chair

 Michael McDaniel, Coordinator